microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/readme.md

 git status
 ```

 You can start an interactive process that will show which files have conflicts.
 Sometimes you removed a file, where it was changed in dev.
 Or you made changes to some lines in a file where another developer made changes as well.
-If you went through the installation steps mentioned before, Visual Studio Code is setup as merge tool.
+If you went through the installation steps mentioned before, Visual Studio Code is set up as merge tool.
 You can also use a merge tool like [kdiff3](https://github.com/KDE/kdiff3).
-When editing conflicts occur, the process will automatically open Visual Studio Code where the conflicting parts are highlighted in green and blue and you have make a selection:
+When editing conflicts occur, the process will automatically open Visual Studio Code where the conflicting parts are highlighted in green and blue, and you have make a choice:

 * Accept your changes (current)
 * Accept the changes from dev branch (incoming)